 People from Buffer have a similar way of thanking their customers and business partners.
 Their thank-you note also contains their beautifully designed swag, and this undoubtedly builds a positive brand image among their target audience.

-Another epic win is pairing your thank you note with, say, a box of chocolate chip cookies, which is exactly what AppSumo does, much to their customers’ delight.
+Another epic win is pairing your thank-you note with, say, a box of chocolate chip cookies, which is exactly what AppSumo does, much to their customers’ delight.

 3. The Power of Social Media

-Social media has become an indispensable outreach channel, and although a survey by McKinsey has established that email is 40 times more effective at prompting purchase than social media, LinkedIn, Facebook, Twitter, Instagram, and Pinterest are excellent for expanding your reach and building exposure.
+Social media has become an indispensable outreach channel, and although a survey by McKinsey has established that email is 40 times more effective at prompting purchases than social media, LinkedIn, Facebook, Twitter, Instagram, and Pinterest are excellent for expanding your reach and building exposure.